ManjuLanjewar/VSD_HDP/README.md

 Spice Simulation: This particular Circuit has to be fed in with some waveforms to identify output charactristics and simulate using spice.
 Simulated waveforms decides delays of particular cell.
 Based on value of delay, tune W and L ratio of particular transistor.
 W/L ratio is factor that decides the value of output current which eventually decides waveform shape, which decide delays of particular cell.
-To tune delay, how to tune W/L ration, is basically obtain using Spice simulation.</details>
+To tune delay, how to tune W/L ration, is basically obtain using Spice simulation.

 Why do we need simulation?
 In physical design flow,  whatever we are doing in clock tree, timimg, crosstalk they are built on spice.